a-sit-plus/warden-supreme/docs/docs/technical/android.md

   keys** whose attestation you already validated.

-## Certificate chains & trust anchors
+## Certificate Chains and Trust Anchors

 - Expect a chain terminating in a **Google Hardware Attestation Root** for hardware-backed attestation.
 - Always validate **full chain**: signatures, validity, path length, EKU (if present).